timofeysie/acknowledge/notes/javascript/best-practices.md

 6. Code reviews
 7. Documentation

+Note I am not including all the advice.
+These are just the pertinent items and I may have considered the others "no-brainers" and not needed for my study.

 Another article on Dev.to by dcodes posted on May 18, 2023 [Write better code by following these JavaScript best practices](https://dev.to/dawsoncodes/write-better-code-by-following-these-javascript-best-practices-25mp) has a long list of best practices.

 1. Adopt a Consistent Coding Style